nmoschkin/KuCoin.NET/README.md

 # Kucoin.NET
 KuCoin API Libraries written in .NET Standard 2.0

 These are __not__ official libraries from KuCoin.
 They are new implementations.
-KuCoin does not currently offer an open-source C# library for .NET.
+KuCoin does not currently offer an open-source C# library for .NET, to my knowledge.

 This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.